w3c/cg-council/transfer-considerations.md

 # Considerations when transferring a CG Specification for Standardization

 Status:  This is a draft with no standing.
 Questions?
-Ian Jacobs and Dominique Hazael-Massieux.
+Raise issues in this repo or contact Ian Jacobs and Dominique Hazaël-Massieux.
 See also the AB white paper on incubation, [Recommendation Track Readiness Best Practices](https://www.w3.org/guide/standards-track/), and the existing [CG transition guide](https://www.w3.org/guide/process/cg-transition.html).

 ## Introduction